803christian/emotion_recognition/README.md

 | PublicTest   | 21,534   | 61.02%   |
 | PrivateTest  | 21,534   | 59.63%   |

+A sample output from running training, testing, and custom images can be found in [sample_output.txt](/code/sample_output.txt).

 ## Data

 To train our model, we use the FER-2013+ facial expressions dataset provided by [Kaggle](https://www.kaggle.com/datasets/msambare/fer2013) and [Microsoft](https://github.com/microsoft/FERPlus).
 This dataset provides over $30,000$ examples of facial expressions tied to one of the seven emotional classes, split into training and testing subsets.